joshjohanning/github-misc-scripts/gh-cli/README.md

 Gets the commits of since a certain date - date should be in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format, ie: `since=2022-03-28T16:00:49Z`

-## get-org-team-members.sh

-Gets a list of members on a team

 ## get-earliest-restricted-contribution-date.sh

 In a 1 year block, return the date of the first non-public contribution